mcollina/bloomrun/README.md

 Returns an iterator, which is an object with a `next` method. `next` will return the next pattern that matches the object or `null` if there are no more.
+If `obj` is null, all patterns/payload will be returned.

 Options:
  * `patterns: true`, if you want to retrieve only patterns, not